 --- First tip is to try and stay away from heat or the hot sun.
 A partially shaded display area is much better than sitting out in the hot sun all day

 --- Second tip is to apply additional coats of sealer if you see the wood is beginning to weather.
 The sealer will cover and continue to protect the wood from the rain, snow and sun.
-Available at your local True Value, Lowes or Home Depot Sikkens, CWF Flood or Timber Oil are my favorites
+Available at your local True Value, Lowes or Home Depot - Sikkens and Austrailian Timber Oil are my favorites

 --- Repairing a small crack is as easy as applying a wood filler